kashitamang/about-me/README.md

 1. **Think about how to validate each of your features according to a Definition of Done**
 1. **Consider what features _depend_ on what other features.
-Use this dependency logic to figure out what order to complete tasks.** in order to have event listeners i need to give my buttons, the fav-animal classes or ID's
+Use this dependency logic to figure out what order to complete tasks.** in order to have event listeners i need to give my buttons, the fav-animal classes or ID's -in order to hide something, i need to add a class to the hidden element, tag it in css and call a "display: none;" arguement -in order to grab a div by element id each div needs an ID

 Additional considerations: